Hawxy/Auth0Net.DependencyInjection/README.md

 ![Auth0 Authentication & Management](docs/images/Auth0Authentication+Management.png?raw=true)

-Add the `AuthenticationApiClient` with `AddAuth0AuthenticationClient`, and provide the configuration that will be consumed by the Management Client, Token Cache and IHttpClientBuilder integrations:
+`AddAuth0AuthenticationClient` is required if you plan to use any of this libraries features.
+Add it with `AddAuth0AuthenticationClient`, and provide the configuration that will be consumed by the Management Client, Token Cache and IHttpClientBuilder integrations:

  ```csharp
 services.AddAuth0AuthenticationClient(config =>